taylorludwig/gulp-tsc/README.md

 Enable experimental Decorator support.

 #### options.additionalTscParameters
-Type: String
+Type: Array of string
-Default: null
+Default: []

 This option is used to pass any parameter to tsc command.
 Especially it can be used to pass parameters not yet suported by gulp-tsc.
+You have to pass each parameter separately.

 Example:
 ```
 gulp.task('compile', function(){
   gulp.src(['src/**/*.tsx'])
     .pipe(typescript({
-      additionalTscParameters: '--jsx react'
+      additionalTscParameters: ['--jsx', 'react']
     }))
     .pipe(gulp.dest('build/'))
 });